What to Expect from an IME (Independent Medical Examination)

 The IME physician may order their own tests to learn more about your work-related injury.
 Depending on the type of injury, you may be required to undergo the following tests:

 If you've suffered a work-related injury or illness, and need assistance with filing a workers' compensation claim, we can help.
+We can even help for general personal injury cases.
 Contact Spellen Law, LLC today at (205) 810-2275 for a free case evaluation.
 Our experienced workers' compensation attorneys will fight for the benefits you deserve.